 I have created an entirely new workshop focused specifically on the design aspect of straw bale construction.
 Visit www.StrawBaleWorkshops.com and click on Design Workshop under the 2012 Locations drop down menu to learn more or to sign up today.

 Notice that I use the words straw bale design in the title.
 That’s because good design alone is not enough.
 You have to incorporate all of the details that are specific to straw bale construction in your design to make it work.
 I see people design their homes either by themselves or with the help […]

-I’m looking for someone to build this specific cottage in a workshop.
+I’m looking for someone to build this cottage in a workshop.
 It’s an amazing design for one or two people to live in, or it can be used as a guest cottage, or even a B&B building.
-It is 475 square feet and has a sleeping loft and full home amenities including a full […]
+It is 475 square feet and has a sleeping loft and full home amenities including a full kitchen, […]

 Many people have recently asked me about landscape walls.
 As a result of those inquiries, I’ve drawn up a cross section of a landscape wall and rubble trench foundation for you to check out below.
 This is a basic design that can be used in most locations.
 Some building departments allow for rubble trench foundations […]

 Everybody likes different things about their house.
 Some people love their bedroom layout, others like their kitchen design, some are even huge fans of their bathrooms.
 Okay, the last one may be a bit unusual, but perhaps there’s a reason for that.
 I’ve noticed over my years as a builder that certain things tend to […]